ihamdi/Lada-Detectron/README.md

 3. Install [PyTorch](https://pytorch.org/get-started/locally/)

 4. Install Detectron2:
-Visit the [Installation](https://detectron2.readthedocs.io/en/latest/tutorials/install.html) to install Detectron2 according to your operating system and Pytorch/Cudatoolkit version.
+Visit the [official website](https://detectron2.readthedocs.io/en/latest/tutorials/install.html) to install Detectron2 according to your operating system and Pytorch/Cudatoolkit version.

 For example, I had to run the following line on my Linux machine with Pytorch 1.10.0 and Cudatoolkit 10.2:
 ```